What are Secondary Colors in Web Design

 Check Branding Consistency

 Your chosen colors should seamlessly integrate with your existing color palette and reflect your brand’s identity.
-It’s important that secondary colors complement primary colors without clashing, ensuring that your website conveys a unified and professional appearance.
+Secondary colors must complement primary colors without clashing, ensuring your website maintains a unified, professional appearance.
 This helps to reinforce brand recognition and trust among your audience.

 Related: Best Branding Ideas for Your Business